OrderWeasel/backend/README.md

 ## Description

-OrderWeasel is a web application that integrates with Square to provide convienent pick-up orders.
+OrderWeasel is an application that integrates with Square to provide convienent pick-up orders.

 ## Quick Start